mbwong/mbwong.github.com/_posts/2013-07-06-buying-a-car.md

 # Buying a car

 Imagine a tense negotiation.
 Surely you have seen them on television.
-Perhaps you have even heard fantastic stories about them second hand.
+You have even heard fantastic stories about them second hand.
+Perhaps, if you are wholly unlike me, you've even been in one.

 Before I went to buy a car, negotiations like this seemed to have only existed in a world with closed doors and important, suited men gathered around a table.
 A world that an aspiring scholar-hipster such as I would never enter.
 All I knew about negotiations is an economic model I learned in class.
 Two parties somehow would meet in the middle of their valuations via Nash bargaining.
 It's a beautifully simple shorthand for describing the world, but hopelessly useless in the car-purchasing application.
 By golly buying a car was no visit to the bookstore.
 In fact, my experience of buying a car had all the high emotions and treacherousness of living an HBO show.
 It is an experience far removed from the ivory-tower comforts of high-minded intellectualism.